BonnyAD9/makemake-rs/README.md

 ## Templates
 If you want to see or just use some templates see [BonnyAD9/makemake-templates](https://github.com/BonnyAD9/makemake-templates)

+## How to get it
+For Arch based distros you can use [AUR](https://aur.archlinux.org/packages/makemake)

 ## Comparison to the old makemake
 ### Features
 - [X] Copying files